15 September 2016

 Canon’s EOS M5 is their most serious mirrorless camera yet, but it can’t shoot 4K

-Canon have just released the EOS M5, their first mirrorless camera with a built-in electronic viewfinder.
+The EOS M5 is the first Canon mirrorless camera with a built-in electronic viewfinder.
 The M5 looks a bit like an SLR, and it’s the first of the EOS-M range that can really compete with mirrorless offerings from Panasonic and Sony for video.
 You can use compact EF-M lenses designed for the M system, or standard Canon EF lenses with an adapter.
 The M5 can shoot Full HD 1080p slow motion and time-lapse, but not 4K.

 Like Canon’s 80D DSLR, the M5 has fast dual-pixel autofocus for video.
 It adds a useful ‘touch-and-drag’ mode which lets you select focus points using the screen while looking through the electronic viewfinder.
 The screen tilts up for low angle shots, and down 90 degrees for high angle shots and selfies.